-RFA Issued Wednesday, January 31, 2024 Optional Consultations 1 Available upon request Proposal Submission Deadline April 19, 2024 Protocol Submission to the IRB or IACUC April 19, 2024 Deadline 2 Notice of Award May 31, 2024 NCATS Prior Approval Documents Due 2 June 14, 2024 Earliest Anticipated Funding Start Date July 1, 2024 Funding Period All funding must be spent within 11 months (by June 30, 2025) of the awarded project period.
+RFA Issued January 15, 2025 Proposal Submission form opens in Competitions February 15, 2025 Optional Consultations 1 Available upon request Proposal Submission Deadline March 15, 2025 Notice of Award April 15, 2025 Protocol Submission to the IRB or IACUC Deadline 2 May 15, 2025 (we encourage you to submit the IRB as soon as possible) Target NCATS Prior Approval Documents Due 2 June 15, 2025 Earliest Anticipated Funding Start Date August 1, 2025 Funding Period All funding must be spent within 11 months (by July 30, 2026) of the awarded project period.
 No-cost extensions are not permitted.

-1Applicants are encouraged (but not required) to request a consultation through NUCATS resources prior to submission, if relevant (see Proposal Eligibility section).
+1Applicants are encouraged (but not required) to request consultations through NUCATS resources prior to submission, if relevant (see Proposal Eligibility section).
 The request form is available on the NUCATS website.

 2Our funding agency requires additional documentation prior to the release of funds for research involving human subjects or vertebrate animals.
-Protocols must be submitted to the IRB or IACUC by April 19, 2024.
+Protocols must be submitted to the IRB or IACUC by May 15, 2025.
 Applicants will be required to cite our grant in your IRB or IACUC documentation and related publications, and we will need to forward your IRB or IACUC approval, protocol, and consent form to the NIH for review and approval prior to the commencement of the project.
 This process typically takes 30-90 days, depending on the complexity of the proposal and the IRB's determination of risk level.
 Funds may not be used for clinical trials beyond phase IIA.
 Funded projects that involve greater than minimal risk and/or are classified as clinical trials will be required to submit additional documentation as part of the prior approval process.